 So you have an upcoming break from school—that’s an obvious time for a college visit, right?
 Not so fast.
-If you’re on vacation for a holiday, the college you plan to visit might also be on break.
-Before you plan to spend your spring vacation touring colleges, check to see if the colleges will be in session then.
+If you have a long holiday weekend, or a school vacation, the college you plan to visit might also be on break.
+So check to see if the colleges will be in session then.
 Visiting a college when it is in session will give you a far better sense of the school’s community and “culture” than visiting an empty campus.
 You want to aim to visit a college on a “typical” day, so that you get a more realistic idea of what it would be like to be a student there.
 If the only time you can visit colleges is during the summer, keep in mind that some campuses might be empty except for staff and other prospective students.
 You will get to see the physical layout of the campus, but it will be harder to get a feel for the student body and student life.
 Many colleges host open houses for prospective students.
 Such “Visit Days” usually include some type of program introducing visitors to the college.
 Since there could be hundreds of visitors on those days, you may get more of a sense of the other prospective students than of the students attending the college you are visiting.

 - Plan Ahead.

 Once you’ve determined a good time to visit a college, do some research about the college’s visit program.
-What do they offer for visiting high school juniors?
+What do they offer for visiting high school juniors, or for seniors trying to decide where to apply?
 Many will have information sessions, often led by an admissions officer; most will have tours of the campus, typically led by a current student who is skilled at walking backwards.
 Some colleges also offer a chance to have coffee or lunch with a current student, an excellent way to get a real view of the student experience.
-See if the college offers interviews or overnights for juniors.
+See if the college offers interviews for seniors.
 If you plan to interview during your visit, be sure that you are prepared to talk about your interests and experiences, as well as why you are interested in that particular college.

 - Go Behind the Scenes.